{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 After you have updated your stylesheet, make sure you turn this module off

-In accordance with Proposition 206, known as the Fair Wages and Healthy Families Act, Arizona's minimum wage in 2023 will increase to $13.85.
-The new minimum wage will take effect from January 1, 2023 through December 31, 2023.
+In accordance with Proposition 206, known as the Fair Wages and Healthy Families Act, Arizona's minimum wage in 2023 increased to $13.85.
+The updated 2023 Arizona minimum wage took effect on January 1, 2023 and will remain so through December 31, 2023.
+The next Arizona minimum wage increase will take place on January 1st, 2024, and will increase the minimum wage to $14.35.

-Arizona's minimum wage is somewhat unique in that it is based on inflation, as published in the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).
+Arizona's minimum wage is based on inflation, as published in the U.S. Bureau of Labor Statistics' Consumer Price Index (CPI).
+Many states have or will adopt this method for increasing state minimum wage.
 For 2023, the $13.85 minimum wage is based on inflation numbers from August, 2021 to August 2022.

 HR Compliance Comparison CTA Square